AherRahul/portfolio-v1/content/articles/00-understand-javascript-complete/understand-javascript-complete-1-3.md

 Once logged in:

 1. Click on the **“New repository”** button.
-2. Name your repository, for example, `js-hindi`.
+2. Name your repository, for example, `js-practice`.
-3. Add a description such as “JavaScript series for Chai and Code YouTube channel.”
+3. Add a description such as “JavaScript practice series.”
 4. Select **Public** visibility to share your code freely.
 5. Add a README file by ticking the checkbox.
 6. Click **Create repository**.